 First, there is a difference in the type of toppings.
 Abura soba focuses on enjoying the flavor of the noodles and is very simple, served with typical ramen toppings like menma, chashu pork, and green onions as common ingredients.

-There is also a difference in the way the noodles and sauce are combined.
+There is also a difference in how the noodles and sauce are combined.
 In the case of abura soba, you mix the sauce and oil in the bottom of the bowl yourself, whereas the sauce in mazesoba is already mixed with the noodles and seasoned.

-The reason for this is thought to be because of the large amount of toppings in mazesoba, which makes it difficult to properly mix the noodles and sauce together.
+The reason for this is thought to be because of the large amount of toppings in mazesoba, which makes it difficult to mix the noodles and sauce together properly.
 If you want to compare these two dishes, I have abura soba recipe too!

-Taiwan mazesoba contains many ingredients such as minced meat, egg, spring onion, chives, and seaweed...and so on.
-Although the presentation is good looking, mix the ingredients as much as you can first.
-Mixing everything together first gives the dish a unique Taiwan mazesoba flavour.
+Taiwan Mazesoba contains many ingredients, such as minced meat, eggs, spring onion, chives, seaweed…and so on.
+Although the presentation is good-looking, mix the ingredients as much as possible first.
+Mixing everything together first gives the dish a unique Taiwan mazesoba flavor.

 After taking the first bite, some people mix it with more garlic paste according to personal taste.